jatlast/battleships/README.md

 3) Developing with Python (3.6 or above - mostly due to "f-strings")
 4) Any open source, Python Web framework (narrowed down to the following two)
     a) Flask (discarded after reading, "Pirates use Flask, the Navy uses Django")
-    b) Django (used 2.1, but dissapointed to discover its lacking stored procedure support)
+    b) Django (used 2.1, but disappointed to discover its lacking stored procedure support)
-5) Any open source database (ordered from least to most desiarable)
+5) Any open source database (ordered from least to most desirable)
-    a) Sqlite (settled for Sqlite3 because none of the three support stored procedures in any current version available for Raspberry Pi B boards and because I thought I would deploy on pythonanywhere.com with less installation difficulties)
+    a) SQLite (settled for Sqlite3 because none of the three support stored procedures in any current version available for Raspberry Pi B boards and because I thought I would deploy on pythonanywhere.com with less installation difficulties)
     b) MySQL (aka, MariaDB)
     c) PostgreSQL
 6) GitHub (a very powerful tool ignored for too long)